fhluo/winproxy/readme.md

 ## Usage

-winproxy provides two ways to change Windows system proxy settings.
-One is through the command line and the other is through programming.
+winproxy provides two ways to change the proxy settings of a Windows system: through the command line or through code.

-### Through the command line
+### Command line

-Use`go install` to install or download and install it manually.
+You can install winproxy using the `go install` command or by downloading and installing it manually.

 ```shell
 go install github.com/fhluo/winproxy/cmd/winproxy@latest
 ```

-- Use `winproxy` to show the current proxy settings.
+- Use the `winproxy` command to display the current proxy settings.
-- Use `winproxy help` to view help.
+- Use the `winproxy help` command to view the help.

-### Through programming
+### Code

 ```go
 package main